Polynomial-time quantum algorithm for solving the hidden subgroup problem

 \section{Discussion}

-In this work, we study the structure of the HSP, and find that it can be reduced to the hierarchical structured search problem, which is solved efficiently through a quantum algorithm based on multistep quantum computation.
-Therefore the HSP can be solved in polynomial time in the same way by using a number of different oracles.
+We study the spectrum structure of the HSP, and find that it can be reduced to the nested structured search problem, which is solved efficiently through a multistep quantum computation process.
+Therefore both the Abelian and non-Abelian HSP can be solved in the same way as that of the nested structured search problem.
 Our algorithm shows that a multistep quantum computation process using a number of oracles can be more efficient than a quantum computation process of using one oracle.

-Some problems that can be reduced to the HSP, e.g. the discrete logarithm problem and the graph isomorphism problem, are believed to be in the complexity class of NP-intermediate, i.e. problems that are in neither the class of P nor the class of NP-complete, assuming P$\neq $NP.
-And the HSP can be reduced to the hierarchical structured search problem.
-It is likely that the hierarchical structured search problem is also in the complexity class of NP-intermediate, we leave this as an open question for future study.
+Some problems that can be reduced to the HSP, e.g. the discrete logarithm problem and the GIP, are believed to be in the complexity class of NP-intermediate, and the HSP can be reduced to the nested structured search problem.
+It is likely that the nested structured search problem is also in the complexity class of NP-intermediate, we leave this as an open question for future study.

 \begin{appendix}